hazel-nut/puz-zel/content/posts/gretchen.md

 my first published puzzle on my brand new website. i registered a clever domain that portmanteaus with my name and everything.

-this puzzle's theme spotlights [one of my favorite books](https://gretchenmcculloch.com/book/) by [one of my favorite linguists](https://twitter.com/GretchenAMcC). i don't have much more to say about it other than *notice me senpai*.
+this puzzle's theme spotlights [one of my favorite linguists](https://twitter.com/GretchenAMcC). i don't have much more to say about it other than *notice me senpai*.

 <!-- more -->